LukeSmithxyz/lb/README.md

 you to modify them with a CSS stylesheet.

 Browse my blog for an idea of how it works (links above).

+## To-Do

+- Make a function for revising already published entries, updating in all output locations.